Last updated on May 14, 2022

 If your diamond falls within the colourless range (D-E-F), you have a larger choice of settings.
 Coloured metals work fine with colourless diamonds as they still stand out when mounted in them.
-However, it worth mentioning that such a setting will add some yellow tint to the stone.
+However, it is worth mentioning that such a setting will add some yellow tint to the stone.

 In case you do not want to add more colour to the diamond, you better have it set in white gold or platinum.
 If you still prefer coloured metals, it makes sense to use white metals for your prongs.
-This will help to make the centre stone look whiter against a coloured background.
+It will help make the centre stone look whiter against a coloured background.
 After all, if you have paid so much money for a colourless diamond, it is worth making sure its colour will not be tinted in any way.

-There is also another reason to opt for the white metal, and it has to do with durability.
+There is also another reason to opt for white metal, and it has to do with durability.
 Platinum lasts longer than gold, ensuring your prongs will wear down very slowly.
 As a result, you will not need to get your ring fixed that often.